kusalyaW/KusalyaW/README.md

 - 🔭 I’m currently working on MERN and Microservices projects
 - 🌱 Learning more about Spring Boot & Cloud deployments
-- 🎓 Studied Software Engineering at SLIIT
+- 🎓 Studying Software Engineering at SLIIT as a third year undergraduate student
 - 💬 Ask me about JavaScript, Node.js, React, MongoDB

 ---